sdornel/fit-tracker/README.md

 need to salt passwords with bcrypt!

-frontend will have routes!
-add auth for login page with email/password -DONE
+add auth for login page with email/password -DONE prevent unauthorized users from getting past login page -DONE

+frontend will have routes! -WIP

+implement logout functionality

-prevent unauthorized users from getting past login page profile page/route (including a user form for updates) -WIP log workouts page/route
+profile page/route (including a user form for updates) -WIP log workouts page/route
 ^ includes a form to log new activities (distance and reps cannot both be empty)